Today we leave for the famous and fabulous Iguazu Falls.

 A little tour in pictures

-The view is totally different from the Argentinian side’s one.
+The view is totally different from the Argentinian side.
 One realizes here the size of the falls and the extent of the site.

 The Devil’s Throat and its legend